 - Memoirs and Biographies

 Explore fields of interest through conversations with people whose work intrigues you.
 No need to wait for the perfect situation or a formal career-related event.
 A waiting room, grocery store line, or a family gathering are all great places to gain insight from others about their careers.
-Use informational interviewing to gain a personal and practical perspective on your career interests and to build relationships with individuals in fields you may choose to pursue.
+Use informational interviewing to gain a personal and practical perspective on your career interests and to build relationships with faculty, alumni, and other professionals in fields you may choose to pursue.

 Here are the basics:

-- Introduce yourself or ask a mutual acquaintance to make an introduction.
+- Introduce yourself or ask a mutual acquaintance to make an introduction to a connection you have in common.
 Email is one way to do this.
 Consider friends’ parents, Duke alums, or professionals in your community.
-Briefly explain your curiosity about their work.
+Briefly communicate your curiosity about their work.

 - Ask for 30 minutes to speak with them about it at a time and location convenient for them (a phone call is an option, but an online conversation is not).